pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

 ### <a id='app-accel-query-args'></a> AppAcceleratorRuns query arguments

-You can specify the following supported arguments when querying for `AppAcceleratorRuns`. `query` expects an object that specifies additional arguments to query.
+You can specify the following arguments when querying for `AppAcceleratorRuns`.
 If you don't specify an argument the query will return all AppAcceleratorRuns.
+`query` expects an object that specifies additional arguments to query.

 | **Argument** | **Description** | **Example** |
 |--------|---------|------------|------------|